sFrady20/brainwave-generator/prompts/wavelang.md

 j0mr:: Carmen : smirking : Morning, Marcus!
 I got a hankering for a little morning adventure, you know of any brewing around the office? nb9f:: Marcus : winking : Carmen, my dear lady of the unexpected entanglements!
 I happen to know that something exciting this way comes.
 I happen to know that something exciting this way comes.
 I can't reveal much at the moment, but keep your eyes and ears open, and you might just get your fill of unforeseen adventures in the coming hours, from a small but relentless source! dw1t:: Carmen : intrigued : Well, isn't that mysterious!
 I guess I'll keep my senses sharp for this elusive excitement.
 Small but relentless, huh?
 Must be one hell of a ride then!
-Thanks for the tip, Marcus!
+Thanks for the tip, Marcus! f2k9:: Marcus : grateful : Absolutely, Nia.
+Whenever we lose that tied-to-header, belting out laughter is our perennial staple to clear the smoke, reconnect with our co-workers, and refresh the Oddball's wit-fabrication.
+Laughter is, after all, the best remedy we possess.
+430g:: Carmen : sympathizing : It's a bummer, Rachel.
+These random accidents have happened all day today.
+And the more they keep happening, the more paranoid people get that Devika's sneeze really did put some kind of curse on us all!
 2f02>> [20] > Nia, Marcus
 f1m0:: Nia : conspiratorially : Marcus, what's this I hear about you knowing something that'll disrupt the daily drudgery of this office?
 You better not be starting any fires!
 ```